Marks & Spencer : Brexit crisis tipped for British asparagus as EU seasonal workers stay away | MarketScreener

 It is a predicament shared by many British fruit and vegetable farmers, almost totally reliant on seasonal migrant workers from EU member states Romania and Bulgaria taking short-term jobs that British workers do not want.

-At Chinn's farm, which turns over more than 10 million pounds ($13 million) a year, the workers pick the premium asparagus spears that can grow up to 20 cm a day by hand.
-Sometimes they pick them twice a day before dispatching them to customers such as Marks and Spencer. and Britain's biggest supermarket, Tesco.
+At Chinn's farm, which turns over more than 10 million pounds a year, the workers pick the premium asparagus spears that can grow up to 20 cm a day by hand.
+Sometimes they pick them twice a day before dispatching them to customers such as Marks and Spencer and Britain's biggest supermarket, Tesco.

 "It is incredibly clear cut - there is no UK asparagus on your supermarket shelves without seasonal migrant workers," Chinn, whose great grandfather started as a tenant farmer in 1925, told Reuters.